Complaint Policy and Procedure

-- The vice president of academic affairs and department deans/director: Complaints that concern faculty, instruction, grades and academic processes.
+- The vice president for learning and student success and department deans/director: Complaints that concern faculty, instruction, grades and academic processes.

-- The vice president of student services: Behavior/misconduct reports and complaints regarding student services department policies or processes.
+- The dean of student development: Behavior/misconduct reports and complaints regarding student services department policies or processes.

-- The vice president of finance and administration: Complaints related to financial or billing issues.
+- The vice president for finance and administration: Complaints related to financial or billing issues.

 - Executive director of human resources: Complaints related to civil rights, discrimination, sexual violence, harassment and formal grievances from bargaining unit members.

-- Campus provosts: Complaints related to facility and auxiliary services including bookstore, cafeteria, Child Development Center, maintenance/custodial, learning and writing centers, testing centers, library, print shop and disability services.
+- The vice president of operations: Complaints related to facility and auxiliary services including bookstore, cafeteria, Child Development Center, maintenance/custodial, learning and writing centers, testing centers, library, print shop and disability services.

-- Vice president of Business and Community Solutions: Complaints from Business and Community Solutions, service locations and/or business and industry partners.
+- Vice president for Business and Community Solutions: Complaints from Business and Community Solutions, service locations and/or business and industry partners.